Lady Bird Johnson: First Lady of the United States

+As first lady and trusted presidential confidant, Lady Bird Johnson helped establish the public environmental movement in the 1960s.
+She worked to beautify Washington, D.C., by planting thousands of flowers, set up the White House Natural Beauty Conference, and lobbied Congress for the president's full range of environmental initiatives.
+In 1965, she took the lead in calling for passage of the Highway Beautification Act.
+The act called for control of outdoor advertising, including removal of certain types of signs, along the nation's growing Interstate Highway System and the existing federal-aid primary highway system.
+It also required certain junkyards along Interstate or primary highways to be removed or screened and encouraged scenic enhancement and roadside development.
+According to Secretary of Interior Stewart Udall, she single-handedly, "influenced the president to demand-and support-more far-sighted conservation legislation."

-As First Lady, Lady Bird started a capital beautification project (Society for a More Beautiful National Capital).
-It was intended to improve physical conditions in Washington, D.C. for residents and tourists by planting millions of flowers, many of them on National Park Service land along roadways around the capital.
+Her capital beautification project turned the national capital into a showcase for the nation.
+It was intended to improve physical conditions in Washington, D.C., for residents and tourists by planting millions of flowers, many of them on National Park Service land along roadways around the capital.
 She said, "Where flowers bloom, so does hope."

 She worked extensively with the American Association of Nurserymen (AAN) executive Vice President Robert F. Lederer to protect wildflowers and promoted planting them along highways.
 Her efforts inspired similar programs throughout the country.
 She became the first president's wife to advocate actively for legislation when she was instrumental in promoting the Highway Beautification Act, which was nicknamed "Lady Bird's Bill".
 It was developed to beautify the nation's highway system by limiting billboards and by planting roadside areas.
 She was also an advocate of the Head Start program to give children from lower-income families a step up in school readiness.